wanglab-georgetown/JOINT/README.md

-## JOINT
+## JOINT for scRNA-seq

-JOINT performs probability-based cell-type identification and DEG analysis simultaneously without the need for imputation.
+JOINT performs probability-based cell-type identification and DEG analysis for single-cell RNA sequencing (scRNA-seq) simultaneously without the need for imputation.
 It applies an EM algorithm on a generalized zero-inflated negative binomial mixture model.
 It supports arbitrary numbers of negative binomial components with and without zero inflation.
+JOINT performs soft-clustering by computing the probability of individual cells, i.e. each cell can belong to multiple cell types with different probabilities.
+The EM algorithm is implemented using the TensorFlow deep learning framework and can be run on both CPU and GPU.

 There are several editorial errors in the online version of the JOINT paper.
 The corrected version can be found in `JOINT_2021.pdf` in this repo.